 If you don’t have a residential parking permit for the city centre, you cannot drive into the centre.
 The Municipality installed cameras to every entranceway, and all unregistered cars will be heavily fined.
 You can sort out a special permit (for moving flats, having a wedding, etc) at the office at Zvonařka 5.

 You can still park as a visitor in the adjacent streets – they are marked red on the map above.
-Parking for under 30 minutes is free; if you stay longer you can pay at the machines or through a mobile application (once the application is ready to download, we will provide a link here).
+Parking for under 30 minutes is free (byt you have to get a parking ticket from a start); if you stay longer you can pay at the machines or through a mobile application.

 There are many car parks around the city centre: you can find a complete list here.
 The Velký Špalíček parking, which is right in the centre, is still available for visitors: the Police camera will register your car entering the centre but it will also register you entering the Špalíček car park and erase your record.